dxing97/subs2cia/USAGE.md

                         least 20 percent as long as the chosen audio stream.
                         If the output doesn't reach this minimum, then a different subtitle file will be chosen, if available.
-                        Used for ignoring subtitles that contain onlysigns and songs.
+                        Used for ignoring subtitles that contain only signs and songs.
 ```

 # SRS Export Usage